We offer two sessions each year, one in June and one in January.

 The USPAS prize honors individuals by recognizing their outstanding achievements over the full range of accelerator science and technology.
 The prizes are awarded every three years to three individuals.
 One of the prizes will be awarded to an “early-achievement” of a scientist or engineer made within 15 years of their last degree, and the other two prizes will be awarded in the "general" category.
 The prizes are awarded on a competitive basis without bias to race, ethnicity, age, gender identity or expression, sexual orientation, national origin or religion.

-The USPAS Director appoints the Prize Committee Chair who in turn appoints their committee members who select the recipient from nominations received.
+The USPAS Director appoints the Prize Committee Chair who in turn appoints their committee members who select the recipients from nominations received.

 You may submit nominations by email to the USPAS Office.